Send SMS

 Parsing rules:

-• null in the field opens is replaced by current date and time.
+• null in the field opens replaced with current date and time.

-• If closes is null it is set to 3 days (72 hours) after opens.
+• If closes is null is set to 3 days (72 hours) after opens.

 "deliveryWindows": [